Welcome to your ultimate Nepal travel guide, designed to make your Nepal holiday an unforgettable experience.

 While English is commonly spoken in tourist areas, learning a few basic phrases in Nepali can help you connect with locals and show respect for their culture.

-Don’t worry we are here to help you with some of the basics that will help you navigate your Nepal Holiday, including one for expressing how much you enjoyed the food – trust us you will 100% be using this phrase during your visit to Nepal!
+Don’t worry we are here to help you with some of the basics to navigate your Nepal Holiday, including one for expressing how much you enjoyed the food – trust us you will 100% be using this phrase during your visit to Nepal!

 नमस्ते (Namaste) – Hello / Goodbye